 Representative Marcia Ranglin-Vassell

 Rep. Marcia Ranglin-Vassell is a progressive Democrat.
-She was first elected in November 2016 and represents House District 5.
-She serves on the Environment and Natural Resources Committee.
+She was first elected in November 2016 and represents House District 5 in Providence.
+She serves on the House Education Committee, the House Environment and Natural Resources Committee and the House Small Business Committee.

 Representative Ranglin-Vassell is a leading advocate for a $15 living wage, access to doulas, the fight to end gun violence and the dismantling of the school-to-prison pipeline.
 Her body of work centers on the intersectionality of race, gender, education and socio-economic status.
 She believes strongly that everyone should have access to the same opportunities in education and employment and an overall quality of life, regardless of ZIP code.
 As someone who understands deeply the impact of poverty, she is unapologetic in her fight for underserved and marginalized communities.
 Representative Ranglin-Vassell continues to advance and participate in uncomfortable conversations about race relations, implicit bias and microaggressions, as well as trauma for Black and Brown people as a result of institutional racism and structural poverty.